heryandjaruma/pfbe-scheduler-poc/src/main/java/com/example/demo/docs/README.md

 ![Class Run](./diagram/Run.png)

-## Scheduler Flow
+## How It Works
 On its core, the app works by scanning all runs every minute in the database.
-Only eligible run objects will be queried and run by `SchedulerWorker`, that is when `Run.scheduledToRunAt` is less than current time AND `run.Status` is `SCHEDULED`.
+Only eligible run objects will be queried and started by `SchedulerWorker`, that is when `Run.scheduledToRunAt` is less than current time AND `Run.status` is `SCHEDULED`.
 This way, it's possible to tackle a multi-pod environment problem where it's almost always guaranteed a pod only executes a run once.

 - Save Job Flow

 When a new job is added, it will immediately schedule for the next run.

 ![Save Job Flow](./diagram/SaveJob.png)